luka-sherman/python-field-guide/docs/index.md

 A hands-on reference for learning Python — run every example on this site without installing anything.

+This is **NOT** a comprehensive guide, it was designed for entry-level programmers to have a quick reference guide when first learning to program Python.

 ## What's inside

 - **[Basic Data Types](basic_data_types.md)** — the scalar building blocks (`int`, `float`, `str`, `bool`) that hold a single value.